wdk-docs/vscode-docs/docs/remote/troubleshooting.md

 ---
 Order: 16
 Area: remote
-TOCTitle: Tips and Tricks
+title: Tips and Tricks
 PageTitle: Visual Studio Code Remote Development Troubleshooting Tips and Tricks
-ContentId: 42e65445-fb3b-4561-8730-bbd19769a160
+id: 42e65445-fb3b-4561-8730-bbd19769a160
-MetaDescription: Visual Studio Code Remote Development troubleshooting tips and tricks for SSH, Containers, and the Windows Subsystem for Linux (WSL)
+description: Visual Studio Code Remote Development troubleshooting tips and tricks for SSH, Containers, and the Windows Subsystem for Linux (WSL)
 DateApproved: 7/6/2023
 ---

 # Remote Development Tips and Tricks

 This article covers troubleshooting tips and tricks for each of the Visual Studio Code [Remote Development](https://aka.ms/vscode-remote/download/extension) extensions.
 See the [SSH](/docs/remote/ssh.md), [Containers](/docs/devcontainers/containers.md), and [WSL](/docs/remote/wsl.md) articles for details on setting up and working with each specific extension.
 Or try the introductory [Tutorials](/docs/remote/ssh-tutorial.md) to help get you running quickly in a remote environment.